The Best WiFi Analyzer App

 Both the Windows and macOS version of NetSpot can be downloaded and used for free with certain limitations.
 Paid licenses are available as one-time purchases, so there’s no reason to worry about recurring subscription fees.

-NetSpot WiFi Analyzer for Android
+NetSpot Free WiFi Analyzer and Scanner will

 In order to analyze your WiFi with NetSpot start by uploading the floor plan to the app and perform a site survey.
 The heatmap that you get after the survey will help you visually analyze your wireless signal and see where the changes might be needed.
 Your heatmap can be exported into file for further usage.